|

 down the words so they become more confident

-independent writing e.g. sat, pat, pan, pin, tin, tip.
+with independent writing e.g. sat, pat, pan, pin, tin, tip.
 It would be

 easiest if they had their own Magnetic Whiteboard and pen Step 3

-When your child is competent with the
+When your child is competent with writing the

 of the Jolly Phonics letters.